fullstackreact/food-lookup-demo/README.md

 This setup provides two advantages:

 1. If the user's browser tried to request `localhost:3001` directly, we'd run into issues with CORS.
-2. In many setups, this means that references to the API URL in development matches that in production.
+2. The API URL in development matches that in production.
 You don't have to do something like this:

 ```js
 // Example API base URL determination in Client.js